hoBabu1/Chainlink-CCIP-Guide-Lock-Unlock/CCIP.md

 ```

 ### **STEP-3**
 Create a new contract - `ChainlinkCcip` that will be used to deploy pool.
-We can override function and add any new functionality depening on our needs.
+We can override function and add any new functionality depening on our needs.Not adding anything here inorder to avoid complexity.

 Inherting contract `ChainlinkCcip` is `LockReleaseTokenPool`.